pipe-cd/pipecd/docs/content/en/docs/user-guide/adding-an-application.md

 <br/>

-The next sections guide you how to configure the deployment for each specific application kinds.
+The [next section](/docs/user-guide/configuring-deployment/) guides you how to configure the deployment for each specific application kinds.